 The agreement has an initial term of three years and automatically renews for successive two-year terms unless earlier terminated in accordance with the termination provisions described below.
-Under the terms of the agreement, Mr. Butler is entitled to receive an annual base salary of \$500,000, which is reevaluated annually by our compensation committee, but shall not be reduced to any amount under \$500,000.
-In fiscal year 2015, Mr. Butler was entitled to an annual base salary of \$600,000.
+Under the terms of the agreement, Mr. Butler will receive an annual base salary of \$500,000. which will be reevaluated annually by our compensation committee, but shall not be reduced to any amount under \$500,000.
 Mr. Butler served on the compensation committee prior to the IPO, but did not participate in determinations related to his own compensation.